 Stanford CHARM, JHU LCSR, CMU Biorobotics — established surgical robotics labs with active need for annotated training data and limited access to expert operators.

-NIH SBIR Phase I (~$300K), DARPA RSTAS (Robotic Surgical Training and Assessment) — directly aligned program areas with active funding cycles.
+NIH SBIR Phase I (~$300K), DARPA RSTAS — directly aligned program areas with active funding cycles for surgical AI training data infrastructure.

 A proprietary expert surgical dataset becomes a strategic acquisition target as OEMs compete on AI differentiation.
 Intuitive’s da Vinci 5 force feedback introduction signals this competitive vector.